 Facilitated by JCATD Alumni Carlton V. Bell II & Symira Dixon, Aija Penix, and Jada Cato

-In "Afro Tales," audiences were transported to a swamp in the South, reminiscent of Bayou La Batre, Alabama, where time stands still, and the spirit of the river comes alive through the voices of the ensemble cast.
+In "Afro Tales," audiences are transported to a swamp reminiscent of Bayou La Batre, Alabama, where time stands still, and the spirit of the river comes alive through the voices of the ensemble cast.

-The characters, such as the curious and carefree Jakai and the wise Aunt Leola, bring to life the timeless themes of cunning and consequence, survival and wit, embodied by figures like Brer Rabbit and the Trickster.
-These stories, performed with minimalistic soundscapes created by the actors themselves, resonate with the communal and participatory nature of African storytelling traditions.
+The characters, such as the curious and carefree Jakai and the wise Aunt Leola, bring to life the timeless themes of consequence, survival and wit, performed with minimalistic soundscapes created by the actors themselves in keeping with the communal and participatory nature of African storytelling traditions.

 Summer 2022